 Many States do require a DBA; if you’re operating under a Fictitious Trade Name, that’s different from your Legal Name (if you’re a Sole Proprietor) or the name that’s established on your Business License.

+The following are currently the exceptions:

 In Alabama, Sole Proprietors and General Partnerships don’t need to file DBAs to operate under Trade Names.